One of the most popular buzzwords when it comes to building muscle is… protein.

 Either way, having a good membership with Costco or Sam’s Club isn’t a bad idea.

-The bottom line is 1g/1lb of bodyweight is a good place to start.
+So after all this, if we’re actually answering the question of “how much protein to build muscle?” – the bottom line is 1g/1lb of bodyweight is a good place to start.

 Then, depending on your feelings, goals, and wallet, adjust your intake.